FortuneStreetModding/FortuneAvenue/Doc/CSMM.md

 ## Cache

-When opening an input WBFS/ISO file, CSMM will extract its contents in the background.
-Once this process is finished, you can see a new folder residing in the same directory as Fortune Avenue.
+When opening an input WBFS/ISO file, CSMM will extract its contents and you can see a new folder residing in the same directory as Fortune Avenue.
 The name of the folder will be the same as the WBFS/ISO you selected.
 This cache will be kept and reused by CSMM for the case that the same WBFS/ISO will be patched again.